LIFE, SUCCESS AND REAL ESTATE | Ryan Serhant’s Interview

 The least expensive was one of my first sales ever: a studio-apartment at 10th Hanover square (Financial district) which I sold for $375 thousand.
 I remember I had to paint it personally as I had to get the deal done and the client refused to do it.
 So I was like “screw it, I’m painting it myself!”
 Sometimes people are so penny wise and pound foolish, it drives me crazy!

 - Are your listings only focused on New York?
-Does your real estate business extended beyond this city?
+Does your real estate business extend beyond this city?

 - What would be a hot spot to invest in right now in New York City?